 Condensing boilers are extremely energy efficient because they capture and reuse some of the heat that would otherwise escape from the flue of a non-condensing boiler.
 This means they extract more heat from the same amount of fuel to save you money on your heating bills.

 Combination – or combi – boilers are the most popular kind in the UK and provide heat and hot water with no need for water tanks or cylinders.
 You can pick either a gas or electric combi boiler.

 A combi boiler includes everything required to provide both hot water on demand and heat your home in a single unit.
 Water is heated instantly using a metallic heat exchanger, which is triggered whenever you open a hot tap or take a hot shower.

 Heating hot water on demand without having to store it makes the combi boiler the most efficient of all gas boilers on the market.

-The price (including fitting) of a combi boiler can range from as little as £1,500 for a small, budget boiler to around £3,500 for a larger, premium model.
+According to the latest UK boiler statistics, the price (including fitting) of a combi boiler can range from as little as £1,500 for a small, budget boiler to around £3,500 for a larger, premium model.
 Standalone boilers cost from under £600 to around £2,000 without fitting.

 You get unlimited heat and hot water when you need it

 There's no need for a tank in your loft

 Virtually all components are built into the boiler, so more is covered by your boiler warranty